Tencent/sluaunreal/README.md

 * Supporting enum, FVector etc
 * Operator overloading in FVector or other struct class
 * Manually adding a non-blueprint function to UObject
-* Call Lua functions from blueprint, vice versa
+* Calling Lua functions from blueprint, vice versa
 * Dead loop dection and error reporting when dead loop is detected
 * Multi-state for different runtime environments
 * CPU profiling